 Should you go for a propane refill or exchange your empty tank for a new one?
 That’s a million-dollar question.
-Well, fear not, because you will learn all that you need to know in this post so that every dollar spent is not in vain.
+Well, fear not because you will learn everything you need to know in this post so that every dollar spent is not in vain.

-Customers can choose one of the following; either they have the option to refill their propane tank or exchange it.
+Customers can choose one of the following: either refill their propane tank or exchange it.
 Both scenarios come with a set of advantages and disadvantages.

-People choose a method which is convenient for them, but if we’re talking about money, I’d recommend refilling as I find it cheaper.
+People choose a convenient method, but if we’re talking about money, I’d recommend refilling as I find it cheaper.

 What’s Refilling and Exchanging